klmnden/azure-docs.tr-tr/articles/cloud-services/cloud-services-nodejs-develop-deploy-app.md

 <!-- IMG List -->

 [The result of the New-AzureService helloworld command]: ./media/cloud-services-nodejs-develop-deploy-app/node9.png
-[Add-AzureNodeWebRole komutunun çıktısı]: ./media/cloud-services-nodejs-develop-deploy-app/node11.png
+[The output of the Add-AzureNodeWebRole command]: ./media/cloud-services-nodejs-develop-deploy-app/node11.png
 [A web browser displaying the Hello World web page]: ./media/cloud-services-nodejs-develop-deploy-app/node14.png
-[Publish-AzureService komutunun çıktısı]: ./media/cloud-services-nodejs-develop-deploy-app/node19.png
+[The output of the Publish-AzureService command]: ./media/cloud-services-nodejs-develop-deploy-app/node19.png
-[Publish-AzureService komutunun tam durum çıktısı]: ./media/cloud-services-nodejs-develop-deploy-app/node20.png
+[The full status output of the Publish-AzureService command]: ./media/cloud-services-nodejs-develop-deploy-app/node20.png
 [A browser window displaying the hello world page; the URL indicates the page is hosted on Azure.]: ./media/cloud-services-nodejs-develop-deploy-app/node21.png
-[Stop-AzureService komutunun durumu]: ./media/cloud-services-nodejs-develop-deploy-app/node48.png
+[The status of the Stop-AzureService command]: ./media/cloud-services-nodejs-develop-deploy-app/node48.png
-[Remove-AzureService komutunun durumu]: ./media/cloud-services-nodejs-develop-deploy-app/node49.png
+[The status of the Remove-AzureService command]: ./media/cloud-services-nodejs-develop-deploy-app/node49.png